osg-htc/docs/docs/release/osg-36.md

 ### rrdtool ###

-To improve support for Python 3 based GlideinWMS and HTCondor-CE in EL7, the EL7 OSG Yum repositories contain a newer version of `rrdtool` than the operating system repositories.
+To improve support for Python 3 based GlideinWMS in EL7, the EL7 OSG Yum repositories contain a newer version of `rrdtool` than the operating system repositories.
 This may cause dependency solving issues with non-OSG packages.
-Therefore, we suggest adding the following line under the `[osg]` section of `/etc/yum.repos.d/osg.repo`:
+Therefore, on EL7 hosts that are not running GlideinWMS, we suggest adding the following line under the `[osg]` section of `/etc/yum.repos.d/osg.repo`:

 ```
 excludepkgs=rrdtool